Logo

 The next step is the process of encryption.
 The ransomware begins to search and encrypt files on the infected device and the network.
 Some ransomware variants go to the lengths of deleting backup and other copies of files to make the recovery of data complex without a decryption key.

-Once encryption is done, the ransomware will display instructions asking for ransom and threatening data destruction if the victims won’t make payment.
+Once encryption is done, the ransomware will display instructions demanding a ransom payment, often threatening to destroy or publicly release your data if payment isn’t made within a specified timeframe.

 If the demand is met, the attacker will provide a copy of the cryptographic key.
 You will be then asked to enter this information into a decryptor program provided by the attackers to decrypt the data.